 Prince, who over the previous week had been suffering from flu, is pronounced dead on 21 April at the age of 57.
-He was found unconscious in an elevator and not breathing and a call made to the police at 9:43am and officers from Carver County Sheriff’s Office were dispatched to his Paisley Park home, Minneapolis.
+He was found unresponsive in an elevator and not breathing and a call made to the police at 9:43am and officers from Carver County Sheriff’s Office were dispatched to his Paisley Park home, Minneapolis.
 Officers performed CPR on Prince but were unable to revive him.
 He was pronounced dead at 10:07am.

 Prince, who days earlier on 16th of April had thrown a party at his Paisley Park complex had briefly appeared to tell fans to Wait a few days before you waste any prayers in the attempt to allay recent concerns over his health.
 Severe flu had caused him to cancel two shows on 7 April planned in Atlanta as part of his introspective tour Piano & A Microphone.
 The shows took place on the 15th but during a flight home the day afterwards, midway at 1:12am his charted 1988 Dassault Falcon 900 jet, accompanied by Judith Hill and Kirk Johnson, was forced to make an emergency landing on route back to Minneapolis.
 Prince was rushed to hospital but discharged himself.
 He was found dead at his home six days later.